The Resource Base for Hearing Impaired Students (RBHIS)

 As well as regular checks on hearing aids and cochlear implants and monitoring of radio aids, minor equipment malfunctions can be dealt with by our RBHIS staff.
 We liaise closely with the audiology department of the local hospital and can arrange for aids which are not working properly to be repaired quickly.
 A technician from the audiology department visits twice a year to take impressions for new ear moulds for the students who need them.

-At Great Baddow we have a ‘Total Communication’ approach to language.
+At Great Baddow we have a ‘Total Communication’ (child centred) approach to language.
 Resource Base staff aim to respond to the communication needs of each individual student.
 Communication Support Workers (CSWs) or Teachers of the Deaf (ToDs) will interpret lessons for those whose preferred mode of communication is British Sign Language (BSL).
 Others choose to access lessons orally using appropriate audiological equipment and support staff will use Sign Supported English to reinforce key ideas and clarify anything that may have been missed.
 While the student focuses on the mainstream teacher, Resource Base staff may make notes for the student to use later.

 Both deaf and hearing students are encouraged to join signing clubs run during lunch times by our CSWs to develop their signing skills, thereby enhancing communication between deaf and hearing students.
 CSWs also organise a signing choir which performs at school concerts and productions.